Spherical Tiling by 12 Congruent Pentagons: Classification of Edge Congruent Tiling

 \section{Classification of Edge Congruent Tiling}

-The discussion in Section \ref{edgetile1} is local, in the sense that it is not concerned with the global combinatorial structure given by Propositions \ref{tile_pattern}.
-In this section, we discuss how the classification in Proposition \ref{edge2} can match the global structure.
+The discussion in Section \ref{edgetile1} is local, because we ignored the global combinatorial structure given by Propositions \ref{tile_pattern}.
+In this section, we discuss how the classification in Proposition \ref{edge2} can fit the global structure.

 We denote the tiles in Figure \ref{tile_pattern_pic} by $P_1,P_2,\dotsc,P_{12}$.
 We denote by $E_{ij}$ the edge shared by the tiles $P_i$, $P_j$, and by $V_{ijk}$ the vertex shared by $P_i$, $P_j$, $P_k$.